sheetal161/eCommerce-Data-Analysis/README.md

 **Instructions:**

-1. Replace `FirstName_LastName` with your actual first and last name in the file names.
-2. Download the code and reports from this repository.
+1. Download the code and reports from this repository.
-3. Run the Jupyter Notebooks to execute the analysis.
+2. Run the Jupyter Notebooks to execute the analysis.
-4. Refer to the PDF reports for detailed explanations and visualizations.
+3. Refer to the PDF reports for detailed explanations and visualizations.

 **Note:**